LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module7/materials/studios/mult-table/README.md

 ### Rectangularize

-Once you have a basic n by n square, your next step is to extend the site to be hipper (less square).
+Once you have a basic n by n grid, your next step is to extend the site to be more hip and less square.
 Add a second field to the form for another number.
-One number should represent the width, and the other one the height.
-Then, when rendering the table, make it a rectangle with the dimensions specified.
+This new number should represent the height of the resulting table, and the old one should represent the width.
+When rendering the table now, make sure it is a rectangle with the dimensions specified on the form.